-- 2.6.1 Each Province or District has a Child Protection Commission whose mission is to: - a- Sensitize the Brothers and Lay people who work in schools and educational centres placed under the responsibility of the Congregation with regard to sexual abuse of minors and vulnerable people. - b- Prevent through formation, education and accompaniment - c- Conduct the preliminary investigation in the event of a report of sexual abuse

-2.6.2 The commission has at least three members appointed by the Major Superior with the consent of his council.
-Its mandate is three years, renewable indefinitely.

-2.6.3 If necessary, the commission may call upon the assistance of a lawyer or other specialists.
+- 2.6.1 Each Province or District has a Child Protection Commission whose mission is to: - a- sensitize the Brothers and lay people who work in schools and educational centres under the responsibility of the Congregation of all what concerns sexual abuse of minors and vulnerable adults. - b- prevent sexual abuse of minors and vulnerable adults through formation, education and accompaniment - c- conduct preliminary investigations in the event of a report of sexual abuse - 2.6.2 The Commission is made-up of at least three members appointed by the Major Superior with the consent of his Council.
+The term of office of the members is three years and is renewable. - 2.6.3, If necessary, the commission may call on the services of a lawyer or other specialists.

-Article 3: How to deal with a case of sexual abuse against a minor or a vulnerable person
+Article 3: What to do in the event of sexual abuse of a minor or vulnerable adult

-3.1- When a case of sexual abuse is disclosed.
+3.1- When a victim of sexual abuse comes forward

-- 3.1.1 If the presumed assailant is a Brother of the Congregation, the Major Superior concerned must be informed as a matter of priority. - 3.1.2 As soon as the Major Superior becomes aware of such an accusation, he shall inform the General Council and describe the way in which he intends to deal with the matter. - 3.1.3 He will follow the guidelines of the Conference of Major Religious Superiors or those which have been drawn up by the Province or the District or those of the Congregation in the event that the first two are non-existent.
+- 3.1.1 When the alleged aggressor is a Brother of the Congregation, the Brother Major Superior concerned must be informed as a matter of priority. - 3.1.2 As soon as he is informed of an accusation of this kind, the Major Superior will inform the General Council and present to it the course of action he intends to take. - 3.1.3.
+He will conform to the directives of the Conference of Religious Major Superiors, or to those drawn up by the Province or District, or to those of the Congregation in the absence of the first two.

-3.2- How to deal with the victim.
+3.2- What to do with the victim

-- 3.2.1 The Major Superior, in the presence of a member of the Provincial or District Child Protection Commission, has the possibility of receiving the victim to listen to him/her with compassion and empathy. - 3.2.2 The Major Superior will then invite the victim his/her parents, in the case of a child to comply with the provisions of the legislation in force if he/she wishes to file a complaint.

-3.2.3 Then, it is up to the lawyer or the Child Protection Commission to respond to any other request from the victim.
+- 3.2.1 The Major Superior, in the presence of a member of the Provincial or District Child Protection Commission, may receive the victim and listen to him/her with compassion and empathy. - 3.2.2 The Major Superior will then invite the victim or the victim's parents, if the victim is a child to comply with the provisions of current legislation if the victim wishes to lodge a complaint. - 3.2.3 It is then up to the lawyer or the Commission for Child Protection to respond to any other requests from the victim.

-3.3- How to deal with the accused Brother
+3.3- What to do to the accused Brother: